-The City recently completed a Transit Terminal located at 617 W. University Drive.
+The Lower Rio Grande Valley Development Council, in conjunction with the City and the Edinburg EDC, are constructing a Transit Terminal located at 617 W. University Drive.
 The 15,000 square foot facility is thanks to a $4.3 million federal grant on a 1.6 acre tract donated by the Edinburg Economic Development Corporation.

-The terminal serves as home to Valley Metro, the City’s public transit provider.
-Additionally, the project provides office and retail space.
+The terminal will serve as home to Valley Metro, the City’s public transit provider.
+Additionally, the project will provide office and retail space.

 New Bicycle and Pedestrian Master Plan

 The City has partnered with Halff Associates Inc. to develop a City Bicycle and Pedestrian Master Plan.
 The plan is designed to expand on the existing network of bike ways, and hike and bike trails.